 Step 2: Choose Board Support Package (BSP)

 When the Project Creator tool opens, expand one of the BSP categories under Kit Name and select an appropriate kit; see the description for it on the right.
-For this example, select the CY8CKIT-062-WIFI-BT kit.
+For this example, select the PSC3M5_EVK kit.
 The following image is an example; the precise list of boards available in this version will reflect the platforms available for development.

 Note: